 Source: Video Blocks

 Next stop is Suzdal, an open-air museum of Russia known for its old traditional architecture and keeping the pre-industrialisation character.
-It is located only 30-metres away from Vladimir and can be easily reached from there.
+It is located only 30-kilometres away from Vladimir and can be easily reached from there.
 We would recommend an overnight on Vladimir with a trip to Suzdal next day.

 One of the best things about Suzdal is that you can explore the whole of it on foot due to its miniature size.
 Explore the intricate wooden architecture, discover the Spaso-Yefimiev Monastery and treat yourself with berries, sbiten’, medovukha and other Russian specialties at the local market!
 A great place to buy souvenirs as well!

 Known jokingly among Russians as a town of brides, Ivanovo is the youngest Golden Ring city.
 Ivanovo does However, it does not affect its charm and the place is definitely worth a visit if you want to know more about traditional life style and Russian culture.

 So why is Ivanovo called the town of brides?
 The town became prominent due to its fast development in the field of textile trade (some people even jokingly call it Russian Manchester) into which mainly women were involved.
 They produced and processed different kinds of fabrics.
 Therefore, there was a gender disproportion in the town.
 More than that, the coat of arms of the town is a weaving woman wearing a bridal veil, which added more vividness to the image of Ivanovo as the town of brides.

 The town also has pretty curious architecture.
 The most interesting buildings reflecting it are the ship-building and the horseshoe-building.